16 Things That Made Us Laugh Out Loud In Kimye’s New Interview

 When Kanye low-key threatened everyone reading.

-"I can analyse people's intentions.
+"I can analyze people's intentions.
 Immediately.
 That's just a warning.
 To everyone."

 When Kanye said "thinking" was not his thing.